awsdocs/amazon-connect-admin-guide/doc_source/ts-cw.md

 ## 401 Unauthorized<a name="401-unauthorized"></a>

 If the logs mention a 401 unauthorized, this is a problem with the JSON Web Token \(JWT\) authentication\.

-If you [opt your chat widget into JWT authentication](add-chat-to-website.md#confirm-and-copy-chat-widget-script), you must implement the callback function in the embedded snippet, as shown in the following example\.
+After you have the JWT, you need to implement it in the `authenticate` callback function\.
+The following example shows how to implement it if you're trying to fetch your token and then use it:

 ```
 amazon_connect('authenticate', function(callback) {